 Orange, Sweet, Organic

-Pure, Therapeutic Sweet Orange essential oil, Organically Grown - available in personal use sizes and bulk sizes
+Premium Therapeutic Sweet Orange essential oil, Organically Grown - available in personal use sizes and bulk sizes

 Extraction method / Source